ABA Ends Policies

 A. Members will have the necessary business skills to professionally operate profitable independent bookstores.

-● Members will attend multilevel informational and educational programs presented around the country.
+● Members will attend multilevel informational and educational programs presented around the country and/or have the ability to access the related materials through multiple vehicles.

 ● Members will have multiple networking opportunities that foster a constructive exchange of ideas.